-IPPOCRATES, the most ancient and justest observer, has already described the ills that are occasioned by the abuse of amorous pleasures, under the title of Tabes dorsalis , 'This disorder,' says he, 'arises from the spiand marrow.
+TIPPOCRATES, the most ancient and justest observer, has already described the ills that are occasioned by the abuse of amorous pleasures, under the title of Tabes dorsalis .
+'This disorder,' says he, 'arises from the spi-' nal marrow.
 Young married people, and those of a lascivious disposition, are afflicted with it.
-'They have no fever; and though they eat well, they fall away and become confumptive.
+'They have no fever; and though they eat well, ' they fall away and become confumptive.
 They feel as if a sting or stitch descended from the head, along the spinal marrow.
-Every time they go to stool, or have occasion to urine, e they shed a great quantity of thin seminal lie quor.
-They are incapable of procreation, and " they frequently dream of the act of coition.
-Walking, particularly in rugged paths, puts them out of breath, and weakens them, occa-
+Every time they go to stool, or have occasion to urine, " they shed a great quantity of thin seminal liquor.
+They are incapable of procreation, and ' they frequently dream of the act of coition.
+Walking, particularly in rugged paths, puts them out of breath, and weakens them, occafioning a heaviness in the head, and noise in the ears; which are fucceeded by a violent fever (lypiria) that terminates their days.'